5l1v3r1/MIRP/README.md

 # MIRP
-MIRP Tool was Developped from ip whois other tool
-This Has made By ABDO10 - 28/11/2018 18:40
+MIRP Tool was Developped from ip reverse dns lookup other tool This Has made By ABDO10 - 28/11/2018 18:40

 # Install